Lake Titicaca Travel Guide

 This temple is the standout surprise of the little lakeshore town of Pomata, about 15 miles southeast of Juli.
 The magnificent church is hewn out of sandstone and there are many carvings of the puma – sacred in Aymara mythology – around the building.

-Regular combis pass by en route between Puno and the Peru-Bolivia border town Yunguyo, so this can easily be reached on your own.
+Regular combis pass by the town on their route between Puno and the Peru-Bolivia border town of Yunguyo, so you can easily reach the town and church on your own.

 15. Explore enchanting Isla del Sol on foot